NAnoparticle DRUG LOAD & UNLOADING MEASUREMENT

 We have successfully demonstrated our ability to accurately measure the drug offloading profile of cetylpyridinium chloride (CPC) from mesoporous silica nanoparticles.
 The figure opposite demonstrates the mean drug offloading as a function of time using a rolling average window of 350 seconds.
 A steady decrease followed by a sharp release is observed with full drug unloading seen after 40 minutes.
 For full results and experimental data, please download our application note.

 Our particle-by-particle measurement greatly exceeds conventional techniques such as UV-Vis, especially as all measurements are done with no user interaction whilst the particles are offloading.

-OMCA also has the potential to provide single nanoparticle sizing data similar to that obtained with TEM, but much faster and within native solutions, at a fraction of the TEM cost or complexity and with far less user training requirement.
+Our technology has also shown high-resolution size measurements (down to 5 nm) and can provide single nanoparticle sizing data similar to that obtained with TEM, but much faster and within native solutions, at a fraction of the TEM cost or complexity and with far less user training requirement.

 If you would like to receive updates including copies of our application and technical notes or are interested in having samples measured. please complete our contact request form.

 Line graph showing decrease in drug loading (in μg/mg) over time, with a steady decrease from time 0 until 40 minutes.
 Shadowed regions represent 15th to 85th percentile confidence intervals.